Sh205/Sh205-Witcher-JS-Memory-Game/README.md

 # Sh205-Witcher-JS-Memory-Game

-FreeCodeCamp tutorial - Added Theme and CSS
+FreeCodeCamp tutorial for a Retro Memory Game.
+Customised to give it a Witcher theme and removed pop ups.

+To win the game, match all the cards on the 3 x 3 grid.